Stanisław Lem: Early life

 Lem was born in 1921 in Lwów, interwar Poland (now Lviv, Ukraine).
 According to his own account, he was actually born on 13 September, but the date was changed to the 12th on his birth certificate because of superstition.
 He was the son of Sabina née Woller (1892–1979) and Samuel Lem (Note: Samuel Lem changed his last name from Lehm (meaning "loam", "clay" in German/Yiddish) to Lem in 1904.)
 (1879–1954), a wealthy laryngologist and former physician in the Austro-Hungarian Army, and first cousin to Polish poet Marian Hemar (Lem's father's sister's son).
 In later years Lem sometimes claimed to have been raised Roman Catholic, but he went to Jewish religious lessons during his school years.
 He later became an atheist "for moral reasons ... the world appears to me to be put together in such a painful way that I prefer to believe that it was not created ... intentionally".
 In later years he would call himself both an agnostic and an atheist.

-After the 1939 Soviet invasion of Poland's former eastern territory (now part of Ukraine and Belarus), he was not allowed to study at Lwów Polytechnic as he wished because of his "bourgeois origin", and only due to his father's connections he was accepted to study medicine at Lwów University in 1940.
+After the 1939 Soviet invasion of Poland's former eastern territory (now part of Ukraine and Belarus), he was not allowed to study at Lwów Polytechnic as he wished because of his "bourgeois origin"; it was due to his father's connections that he was accepted to study medicine at Lwów University in 1940.
 During the subsequent Nazi occupation (1941–1944), Lem's Jewish family avoided placement in the Nazi Lwów Ghetto, surviving with false papers.
 He would later recall:

 During that time, Lem earned a living as a car mechanic and welder, and occasionally stole munitions from storehouses (to which he had access as an employee of a German company) to pass them on to the Polish resistance.

 In 1945, Lwów was annexed into the Soviet Ukraine, and the family, along with many other Polish citizens, was resettled to Kraków, where Lem, at his father's insistence, took up medical studies at the Jagiellonian University.
 He did not take his final examinations on purpose, to avoid the career of military doctor, which he suspected could have become lifelong.
 After receiving absolutorium (Latin term for the evidence of completion of the studies without diploma), he did an obligatory monthly work at a hospital, at a maternity ward, where he assisted at a number of childbirths and a caesarean section.
 Lem said that the sight of blood was one of the reasons he decided to drop medicine.